rkdarst/presentation-kickstart/index.rst

 Current teaching strategy
 -------------------------
-* A lot like CodeRefinery
+* A lot like CodeRefinery.
 * We try to be interactive and have examples.
 * Realize there are different levels of people